JKirchartz/jkirchartz.github.com/_posts/2021-06-20-2021-steel_city_codefest_2016.md

 But they had a plan in the works to get iPod &amp; iPad tablets - not constantly connected to the internet, but able to sync when wifi was available.

 Jon was familiar with [Meteor][11] with [React][12] which would allow us to make a website and an app with the same codebase, and since I had just installed Meteor a week earlier and was planning on playing with React I had no complaints.
-It was challenging getting over the initial hump with a new stack, it was very flexible and just went through a major release so there wasn't much new information available.
+It was challenging getting over the initial hump with a new stack, it was very flexible but it had just went through a major release so there wasn't much new information available.
-Roulan &amp; Jacob had some serious chops, creating map designs, icons, and videos nearly on the fly, all while Roulan was up to her elbows in course-work.
+Roulan &amp; Jacob had some serious chops, creating map designs, icons, and videos nearly on the fly, all while Roulan was up to her elbows in course-work at CMU.

 Over the course of the week we met to build prototypes, nail down some designs, meet with stakeholders, and even get a working prototype into the hands of a PDP "boots on the ground" worker.
 This was my first hackathon, and the first time Codefest did a week long format, and it was quite a learning experience from start to end.
 I learned just enough React &amp; JSX, honed Meteor, and with some mentoring discovered what hackathons are really all about: the pitch.
-Ultimately we won in the Design category, but we didn't win the bid on the project and our Ad-Hoc Hackathon organization went our separate ways.
+Ultimately we won in the [Design category][^1], but we didn't win the bid on the project and our Ad-Hoc Hackathon organization went our separate ways.
-Our team had gone above and beyond the Travelling Salesman Problem the other teams were exited to tackle, sliced through that gordian knot, and got a minimum viable product out into the universe.
+Our team had gone above and beyond the Travelling Salesman Problem the other teams were exited to tackle, sliced through that gordian knot, and got a minimum viable product out into the universe for one glimmering moment.

+P.S.
+Sadly, the Steel City Codefest was sunset in 2018, but [Pittsburgh Hackathons live on][13]

+P.P.S.
+I selected a year-long membership to the [Carnegie Museums][14] as the prize, and it was a dream come true to spend an entire year dipping in and out of the Carnegie Museums of Art and Natural History, Carnegie Science Center, and The Andy Warhol Museum.
+If I left the city I could've even gotten into a few other museums and science centers across the country.
+It's great to be able to support the local museums and the community programs they offer.

+P.P.P.S.
 I’m publishing this as part of 100 Days To Offload.
 You can join in yourself by visiting <https://100daystooffload.com>

 [^1]: I told you Roulan &amp; Jacob were good;